Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/07_process.md

         cat $input_file | tr '[a-z]' '[A-Z]' > upper.txt
         ```

-        _Hint 1: `input_file` must be the same as what was specified as the input name in the input block._
+        _Hint 1: The input name is `input_file`, however, you may call it something different._
         _Hint 2: The output text file is named `upper.txt`_

     ???Tip "Hint: `output:`"